saturnlighting/literature-review/README.md

 post\*” OR “light pole\*”) AND (bicycl\* OR bik\* OR cycling OR cyclist\* OR “cycle hire”)*

-The search resulted in 258 records in Scopus and 206 in WoS.
-Studies that strictly focused on the relationship between road lighting and cycling uptake were selected.
-We excluded, therefore, studies that observed the relationship between road lighting and the road safety of cyclists, studies examining the relationship between ambient lighting or darkness and cycling, and studies on lighting equipment for cyclists, such as reflective clothing or bicycle-mounted lights.
+The search resulted in 124 records in Scopus and 206 in WoS.
+Only studies that strictly focused on the relationship between road lighting and cycling uptake were selected.
+We excluded, therefore, studies that examined the relationship between road lighting and cycling safety safety, studies that analysed the association between ambient lighting or darkness and cycling uptake, and studies on lighting equipment for cyclists, such as reflective clothing or bicycle-mounted lights.
 After combining the search results, excluding duplicates, and examining abstracts and full texts for this content, 8 studies were selected.

-Second, to make sure we didn’t miss any important studies, we checked the references from the studies selected (i.e. snowball technique), and after screening abstracts and full texts of these references, 2 additional papers were selected.
-In total, 10 studies were reviewed.
+Second, to make sure we didn’t miss any important studies, we checked the references from the studies selected (i.e. snowball technique), and after screening abstracts and full texts of these references, 1 additional paper was selected.
+In total, 9 studies were reviewed.
 A flow chart of the search strategy is shown in Figure 1.

 <div class="figure" style="text-align: center">